webpro-nl/knip/packages/docs/src/content/docs/reference/configuration.md

 ## `ignoreDependencies`

-Array of package names to ignore, no wildcards allowed.
+Array of package names to exclude from the report.
+No wildcards allowed.
 Example:

 ```json title="knip.json"
 {